'Orgy of violence': Ami Horowitz talks to Minneapolis protesters who support looting, killing cops

 MINNEAPOLIS CITY COUNCIL MEMBERS AIM TO 'DISMANTLE' POLICE DEPARTMENT, 'RETHINK' PUBLIC SAFETY

 "What I saw was really shocking," Horowitz told Fox News.
-"It was a city really on fire and full of total chaos.
+"It was a city on fire and full of chaos.
 Anarchy was reigning across the streets, and you saw police officers chasing roving bandits all over the city."

 The "U.N.
 Me" filmmaker who has previously produced "Ami on the Streets" segments for Fox News Channel about Black Lives Matter and other issues said he wanted to get to the truth about the protesters.